Answering the question – Is it possible to make dismissal more human?

-As people start to love working in a mwah. way, there are so many cases coming back to us, and we want to start sharing them.
+As people start to love working in a mwah. way, there are so many cases coming back to us, and we want to start sharing the case studies.
 We see them as an antidote for cynicism.

 This one is about a topic we get asked about a lot – Is it possible to make dismissal more human?